 19. Cover the bowl with a lid and allow the batter to ferment overnight.
 In the next day morning, you can see the tiny bubbles in the batter & get doubled or tripled.
 Your healthy millet idli dosa batter is ready now.

-1. If you are in cold weather country, you can just switch on the oven at high speed for 2 minutes and then switch off.
+1. If you are in cold weather country, you can just switch the oven at high speed for 2 minutes and then switch off.
 Keep in mind DONT FORGET TO SWITCH OFF THE OVEN.
 If you have a light inside the oven switch the light on.
 Keep the batter bowl inside the oven & allow the batter to ferment overnight.
-It will take 6 to 8 hours.
+It will take around 6 to 8 hours.

 Soft & Spongy Millet Idli Recipe